paul-sud/demo-pipeline/argo/argo.md

 # ENCODE demo-pipeline with Argo

-In this guide you will walk through running the demo pipeline on a local single-node Kubernetes cluster.
+In this guide you will walk through running the demo pipeline on a local single-node Kubernetes cluster using [Argo](https://argoproj.github.io/).
+Argo extends the Kubernetes API to enable running workflows where the individual tasks execute in pods.
+If you read about it, you'll see a lot of examples of it being used for CI/CD pipelines, however the Argo API itself is generic and can support other use cases as well, as you'll see here.

 ## Install kubectl, minikube, Argo, and Helm